hdShang/arxiv-daily/docs/cs-AI/2025-08-10/papers/250807485v1-democratizing-diplomacy-a-harness-for-evaluating-any-large-language-.md

 ---
 layout: default
-title: Democratizing Diplomacy: A Harness for Evaluating Any Large Language Model on Full-Press Diplomacy
+title: "Democratizing Diplomacy: A Harness for Evaluating Any Large Language Model on Full-Press Diplomacy"
 ---

 # Democratizing Diplomacy: A Harness for Evaluating Any Large Language Model on Full-Press Diplomacy